Guide To Buying A House After Bankruptcy

 To have the best chance of getting a mortgage, you’ll want a history of different types of debt.
 After a few months of making payments on your secured credit card, you should apply for an unsecured card so you can show responsibility across multiple credit lines.

-Both are a type of revolving debt.
 Next, you can apply for an installment loan, like a car loan.
 The key is to buy only what you can afford and pay it off at the end of every month.